Equiwinner and Lung Bleeding EIPH - full money back guarantee!

 The Equiwinner Patch is an inert device that works by fuzzy logic signaling, a new patented technology.
 Nothing from the Equiwinner Patch enters the body of the horse, so that the Equiwinner Patch is safe to use in all competitive sport and racing, and will not test positive.
 It is important to follow the use of the patches every day for ten days to reinforce the new habituation.
 Please always follow the Equiwinner Patches instructions provided withe the box of patches.
 It is to be hoped that every horse owner would wish keep horses in the best possible condition by use of this very simple device, the Equiwinner Patch.

 Equiwinner is has a full money back guarantee.

 Click on the menus above, or use the phone call back service below, to find out how Equiwinner will help your horse, and how to order Equiwinner for quick dispatch to any part of the world.

 Caution!
 Other cases of nose bleeding, such as injury, and particularly those cases not directly associated with exercise, may have a cause other than the very common bleeding condition described above.
 These exceptional cases should be investigated by a competent person.

 All our work is based on the science of aetiology, the investigation of the actual cause of normal conditions.
 For three hundred years or more blood has been seen at the nose during exertion for no apparent reason.
 The cause of the bleeding remained a mystery for so long because there was always an incomplete understanding of all of the factors affecting circulation in the horse.
 Now we have unravelled this long hidden mystery, and the result is Equiwinner.
-Equiwinner is the only product with a full money back guarantee that the bleeding will stop.
+Equiwinner is the only product with a full money back guarantee.
 Equiwinner will never swab or test positive.